Qristina & Quinn Bachand

 Relative Minors (2008)

-Little Hinges (2015) to be released 15-01-15
+Little Hinges (2015)

 We perform traditional and original material, either as a duo or with our band (as a trio or quartet).
 As a duo we focus primarily on traditional material, while as a band we are able to incorporate material from our latest album which includes electric guitars and percussion.